atenagm1375/about-me/content/authors/admin/_index.md

 ---

 Ashena (Atena) Gorgan Mohammadi is a student and teaching assistant at University of Tehran, Iran.
-Her research interests include theoretical and computational neuroscience, neuroscience of theory of mind and learning, artificial neural networks, and machine learning.
+Her research interests include theoretical and computational neuroscience, neuroscience of theory of mind and learning, artificial neural networks (Specially spiking neural networks), and machine learning.
 She is part of [Computational Neuroscience Research Laboratory (CNRL)](https://cnrl.ut.ac.ir/) in the department of Mathematics, Statistics, and Computer Science at University of Tehran.